-Property and Casualty Insurance License - The Basics
+What is a Property and Casualty Insurance License (P&C License)

 A career selling insurance can be extremely lucrative, but it all depends on which lines you choose to represent.
 You can choose to become a specialist and sell very focused products to people or businesses, or you can take an insurance license exam for a broader field and get involved in a variety of coverage types.